 As it was previously analyzed, chatbot solution may require both a lot of time and a lot of resources to develop.
 Intuitively, we may expect mentioned ML&AI-based chatbots to be an ideal, automated solution for cost decrease and effective customer support.
 Unfortunately, banking clients may have subjectively negative opinion on existing rule-based chatbots, which are usually considered as an avant-garde of customer support, but may not help properly client needs.

 Therefore, survey was conducted in order to determine current level of satisfaction with front-office.
 In entire survey 278 respondents were involved.
+The questions are as follows:

+Survey: Satisfaction with Digital Banking Customer Service

+How old are you?
+18-32

+33-48

+49+

+How many banks did you interact with for the last year?
+Number:

+Indicate your opinion about each of the following statements.

+Strongly

+Agree Agree Neutral Disagree

+Strongly Disagree

+I am satisfied with my banking interactions for the last year

+It was easy to solve all my problems

+I’ve been satisfied with response time

+I prefer dialog interaction over phone calls

+I can identify when I talk with a chatbot

+I am satisfied with chatbots

+I trust humans more than chatbots

 First question was to build an age portrait.
 Age answers were divided in three categories based on generation experience with dialog interfaces.
 First group lower limit of 18 years was chosen due to socially acceptable age of responsibility.
 First group upper limit of 32 years was chosen as dialog interfaces became most viable nearly 15 years ago, resulting in experienced users of dialog interfaces.
 Second group upper limit was chosen based on a socially acceptable middle-age medium.
 It is possible to observe dominance of young generation among respon- dents.